MLeadbetter/prng/README.md

 It utilises the xorshift\* algorithm.
 You can find more information about why it's designed the way it is on my [blog](http://www.mleadbetter.com).

 ## Testing
-To compile and run the tests you will need gtest installed.
-Once that is done you can run the tests from the project folder with:
+You can run the tests from the project folder with:

 ``` bash
 mkdir build